Running cold email campaigns to cold prospects is not something you decide to start one day and execute the next.

 Klenty’s Email Warm-up automatically warms up your email account and makes sure that you can send maximum emails with good deliverability.

-To get started with using the Email Warm-up service, all you need to do is connect your email account with Klenty, and configure the sending limit value and the daily increment volume.
+To get started with our Email Warm-up service, all you need to do is connect your email account with Klenty, and configure the sending limit value and the daily increment volume.
 The rest is taken care of by the tool.

 We ensure that email accounts are hosted on different email service providers and maintain a good reputation.
-All emails sent to our accounts will be opened, replied to, removed from the spam folder, and marked as safe.
+All emails sent to our accounts will have positive interactions like replies, be removed from spam, and be marked as safe.
 This ensures that your email accounts are genuine and can be trusted by various email service providers.

 Step 1: Connect your email account with Klenty.